-You do the bulk of the work and the probate solicitor completes the inheritance tax forms, prepares the oath and extract the grant from the probate registry.
-In taxable estates the probate solicitor will also calculate the inheritance tax payable.
+You do the bulk of the work and the probate solicitor completes the inheritance tax forms, prepares the statement of truth and extracts the grant from the probate registry.
+In taxable estates, the probate solicitor will also calculate the inheritance tax payable.

 When to choose the grant-only service

 If the estate is straightforward, you may want to carry out more of the work yourself and use a probate solicitor just to help you with your application for a Grant and preparation of the relevant inheritance tax forms and tax calculations.
 For example, where there are not many assets (e.g. a house and a bank account).
 The value of the assets is irrelevant as long as the estate is not complex.

 A probate solicitor can easily assess what level of information is required and complete the relevant documents quickly.
 Getting a probate solicitor to apply for your Grant of Representation (see the infographic for the three main types of Grant):

 - Is less time-consuming than a personal application